How to Grow in Containers

 While new container mix does include essential plant nutrients, supplementary fertiliser applications are beneficial for your container plants over a period of time.
 Slow released fertilisers are recommended as they release nutrients with each watering, ensuring plants receive a regular supply of ‘plant food’.
 Fertiliser ‘type’ can depend on what is being grown e.g. flowering plants prefer fertiliser with a high potash content, while foliage plants require higher nitrogen fertilisers.

 As containers often occupy a high profile part of the garden and create a point of interest all year round, seasonal care involves replanting and replacement of plants.
 Lightly pruning potted trees to maintain a nice compact form should also be done as required.
 To keep them looking their best, regularly clean any dried soil, dust or debris from the outside of your pots or containers.

-Water your pots two to three times a week thoroughly, rather than a sprinkle every night.
-It’s important that plants do not dry out between watering, but don’t over water them either.
+Water your potted plants two to three times a week thoroughly, rather than a sprinkle every night.
+It’s important that plants do not dry out between watering, but don’t overwater them either.
 Adapt watering to growing conditions and individual plant species.
 Be sure to increase watering during the summer months.

 If you go away, ask a neighbour to water your pot and containers or put them under trees where there is dappled light so they don’t dry out as quickly.

 Hanging baskets are a great way to decorate verandahs and entryways.
 For bigger and more vibrant plants, select a larger basket, to keep the roots cooler and increase water retention.
 Using a basket liner will also help with water retention in the soil.
 Try Daltons Besgrow Spagmoss Liners.
 All you need to do is mist the liners with water to soften them before inserting into the basket.
 After hydrating the liners with water, fill the baskets with potting mix and add plants to the sides and top of the basket.
 Make sure you water regularly to keep the baskets damp.